quora

 Business Associates

 Any entity (a person or organization) which uses health information related to an identifiable individual to carry out its operations and deliver services to a “covered entity” is a business associate.
-Some activities by these organizations include processing claims, analyzing data, billing, managing benefit information and quality assurance.
+Some activities by these organizations include processing claims, analysing data, billing, managing benefit information and quality assurance.

 What is the HIPAA Security Rule?